Wiederholung/HCockpit/README.md

      conda activate HCockpit
      ```

-   - Using Pip (Ensure you have created and activated a virtual environment named `HCockpit`):
+   - Using Pip:

      ```bash
+     # Ensure you are using Python 3.10.14 and have activated a virtual environment named 'HCockpit'
      pip install -r requirements.txt
      ```